- Home

 This becomes even more pertinent in the current COVID-19 climate, where fake news, deepfakes and conspiracy theories are circulated on a regular basis and even by mainstream politicians or famous musicians or athletes.
 It's a process that will keep getting more important as we move towards more extended online experiences for our work and everyday life functions.

-If you’re passionate about understanding and combating cybercrime, consider our part-time, online Cybercrime MSc.
-You can choose from start dates in January, May and September:
+If you’re passionate about understanding and combating cybercrime, consider our part-time, online Cyber Security and Digital Forensics.
+You can choose from start dates in January, May and September.

 References: